Amalou99/java-journey/src/Data_Structures/Documentation.md

 ```
 T2: here we can use <T> because we declared "T" at the start (T1) of method declaration ()

+In generics, the keyword "extends" really means "IS-A" and work for both classes and interfaces.

+- Invoking the Collections.sort(List list) method means the list element’s compareTo() method determines the order.
+The elements in the list MUST implement the Comparable interface.
+- Invoking List.sort(Comparator c) or Collections.sort(List list, Comparator c) means the Comparator’s compare() method will be used.
+That means the elements in the list do NOT
+need to implement the Comparable interface, but if they do, the list element’s compareTo()
+method will NOT be called.

+Now we’re able to sort the song list two ways:

+1. Using Collections.sort(songList), because Song implements Comparable
+2. Using songLists.sort(artistCompare) because the ArtistCompare class implements Comparator.

 ### Using a custom Comparator

 To DO